frankhale/textworld/README.md

 A text based role playing game engine written in TypeScript on Deno with an Angular frontend.
 This is still a work in progress but there is a lot here.
-There is a strong focus on test driven design although we don't currently have 100% code coverage.
+There is a strong focus on test driven design.

 The current focus is more on the game engine and less on the little world that was created to play in.
 This will change as time moves on.